Grifo89/Nubank-Assessment/README.md

 Capital Gains 🤑 💸 CLI Application
 ============

-This is a CLI application capable of processing stock operations and calculates the taxes over the operation.
+This is a CLI application capable of processing stock operations and calculates the taxes over the transactions.
 This is an assesment proposed by Nubank.

 ---
 ## Requirements